Gomsin

-Gomusin are a traditional type of Korean women's shoe.
-The term "Gomusin" is also used as a social designation; in this sense it refers to young Korean women who are waiting for their boyfriends to return from the compulsory, two-year service in the South Korean army.
-Its origin comes from gomsin, which means "wear the rubbers back to front".
-The word is an abbreviation of Gomusin.
-Since all Korean men are obliged to serve in the army, it is common to find gomsin among Korean women who are between twenty and thirty years old.
+Gomsin (Korean: 곰신) is a South Korean term for a young Korean woman who is waiting for their boyfriend to return from their two-year compulsory military service.
+The term is an abbreviation of gomusin, traditional Korean rubber shoes.
+This in turn is a reference to the phrase "putting on gomusin backwards" (Korean: 고무신을 거꾸로 신었다), which is a euphemism for being dumped while in the military.
+It is common to find gomsin among Korean women who are between twenty and thirty years old.

 "Wearing gomsin" or "putting on gomsin" is slang widely used online in Korea.
 There are terms to describe men, such as "combat boots".
 When a girlfriend remains devoted to her boyfriend throughout his service, they may be called "wearing kkotsin."
 Kkotsin are a type of flower shoe.

 Gomusin

 Gomusin (Korean pronunciation: [komuɕʰin]) are shoes made of rubber, built in the form of traditional Korean shoes.
 The shoes are wide with low heels.
 Gomusin for men were modeled after "gatsin" (갖신), and ones for women were danghye (당혜).
 Gomusin first appeared in the early 20th century; they were easier to keep clean than danghye and jipsin (straw shoes) and they could be worn when during wet weather, attracting popularity and replacing traditional footwear.